 The era of “bury your feelings and pretend you’re fine” is coming to an end.
 As medical practitioners themselves, our faculty and our graduates know the benefit of good “mental health hygiene.”
 They know firsthand how appropriately processing stress and emotional discord leads to healthier selves and greater outcomes for themselves and, ultimately, the patients.
 That needs to be at top of mind for any medical school and extended to the students from day one.

 Caribbean schools like Trinity will always be about opportunity.
-And that will always mean taking an informed-chance on students that were left out in the cold by the US and Canadian medical school system.
+And that will always mean taking an informed chance on students that were left out in the cold by the US and Canadian medical school systems.
 That said, for the community of schools as a whole, it’s time to leave behind the legacy of “more” and emphasize “better.”
-Better support, better quality of life for the students will only mean better doctors.
+Better support, the better quality of life for the students will only mean better doctors.